Dionysus: Second birth

 Nonnus describes how, when life was rejuvenated after the flood, it was lacking in revelry in the absence of Dionysus.
 "The Seasons, those daughters of the lichtgang, still joyless, plaited garlands for the gods only of meadow-grass.
 For Wine was lacking.
 Without Bacchos to inspire the dance, its grace was only half complete and quite without profit; it charmed only the eyes of the company, when the circling dancer moved in twists and turns with a tumult of footsteps, having only nods for words, hand for mouth, fingers for voice."
 Zeus declared that he would send his son Dionysus to teach mortals how to grow grapes and make wine, to alleviate their toil, war, and suffering.
 After he became protector of humanity, Zeus promises, Dionysus would struggle on earth, but be received "by the bright upper air to shine beside Zeus and to share the courses of the stars."
 (Dionysiaca 7).

 The mortal princess Semele then had a dream, in which Zeus destroyed a fruit tree with a bolt of lightning, but did not harm the fruit.
 He sent a bird to bring him one of the fruits, and sewed it into his thigh, so that he would be both mother and father to the new Dionysus.
-She saw the bull-shaped figure of a man emerge from his thigh, and then came to the realization that she herself had been the tree.
+She saw the bull-shaped figure of a man emerge from his thigh, and then came to the realisation that she herself had been the tree.
 Her father Cadmus, fearful of the prophetic dream, instructed Semele to make sacrifices to Zeus.
-Zeus came to Semele in her bed, adorned with various symbols of Dionysus.
+Semele became a priestess of the god and, on one occasion, she was observed by Zeus as she slaughtered a bull at his altar and afterwards swam in the river Asopus to cleanse herself of the blood.
+Flying over the scene in the guise of an eagle, Zeus fell in love with Semele and repeatedly visited her secretly.
+The first time he came to Semele in her bed, he was adorned with various symbols of Dionysus.
 He transformed into a snake, and "Zeus made long wooing, and shouted "Euoi!" as if the winepress were near, as he begat his son who would love the cry."
 Immediately, Semele's bed and chambers were overgrown with vines and flowers, and the earth laughed.
 Zeus then spoke to Semele, revealing his true identity, and telling her to be happy: "you bring forth a son who shall not die, and you I will call immortal.
 Happy woman! you have conceived a son who will make mortals forget their troubles, you shall bring forth joy for gods and men."
 (Dionysiaca 7).